husbycodereis/husbycodereis/README.md

 ## A developer, husband, full-time food lover

-- :calling: I’m currently working on writing Flutter applications with Clean Architecture and OOP principals.
+- :calling: I’m currently working on writing Flutter applications with Clean Architecture and SOLID principals.
 - :beginner: I am developing skills in TDD principals and agile project management.
 - 👯 I’m interested in any Flutter related open-source projects
 - 🔭 2021 Goals: - Train in machine learning to implement into flutter apps.
 Write consistently on dev-log.